joaofernandes/portuguese_energy_price_tracker_ha_integration/scripts/README.md

-# Release Scripts
+# Development Scripts

-Automation scripts for managing releases of the Portuguese Energy Price Tracker integration.
+Automation scripts for development, testing, and release management of the Portuguese Energy Price Tracker integration.

 ## prepare_release.py